History of the GMC Acadia

-When the GMC Acadia was first introduced to the car industry in 2006, it replaced three of the 7/8-passenger vehicles in the GM lineup.
-Today, the Acadia remains as a large staple in the GMC brand as the go-to crossover SUV for GMC-lovers everywhere.
+When the GMC Acadia was first introduced to the auto industry in 2006, it replaced three large vehicles in the GM lineup.
+Today, the Acadia remains a staple in the GMC brand as the go-to crossover SUV for GMC-lovers everywhere.

-The Acadia is a full-size crossover SUV that is manufactured at Lansing Delta Township Assembly Plant in Michigan.
-When the Acadia went on sale in the U.S. in December 2006, it replaced the GMC Safari van, GMC Envoy, and the Pontiac Montana SV6, becoming GMC’s first entry level truck-like SUV.
-It was also considered GMC’s first front-wheel drive passenger vehicle and the American brand’s first crossover SUV, taking GMC into the ever-popular crossover segment.
+The Acadia is a full-size crossover SUV that was formerly manufactured at Lansing Delta Township Assembly Plant in Michigan and is now built in Spring Hill, Tennessee.
+When the Acadia went on sale in the U.S. in December 2006, it replaced the GMC Safari van, GMC Envoy, and the Pontiac Montana SV6, becoming GMC’s first entry-level truck-like SUV.
+It was also considered GMC’s first front-wheel-drive passenger vehicle and the American brand’s first crossover SUV, taking GMC into the ever-popular crossover segment.

 In its first generation, the Acadia was initially powered by a V6 that produced 275 horsepower.
 However, the 2009 model year introduced a more powerful direct-injection 3.6-liter V6 capable of 288 horsepower.
 By 2016, while still in its first generation, the Acadia Limited model was equipped with a 310-horsepower V6.